aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/add-animation-properties-to-scenes/_index.md

 ## What is “how to animate 3d” in Java?

 Animating 3D objects means changing their transform properties (position, rotation, scale) over time.
 Aspose.3D provides a high‑level API that lets you create **bind points**, attach **keyframe sequences**, and control interpolation, all without writing a custom animation engine.

+## Why add animation properties to a scene?

+Adding animation properties lets you turn static geometry into dynamic content that can be reused across games, simulations, or product visualizations.
+With Aspose.3D you can:

+* Animate multiple nodes independently.
+* Export the result as an **animated FBX** that retains all keyframe data.
+* Keep the workflow pure Java—no native DLLs or external tools required.

 ## Why use Aspose.3D for animation?